Fit as a Mama Bear

 So, it only makes sense to make it the base of this easy DIY foot soak recipe.

-As for the baking soda, I like to use this because it’s an odor remover!
-No one likes to talk about stinky feet but let’s be honest: sweating in socks all day doesn’t exactly leave them smelling fresh 😛 And if you’re a runner, multiply that.
-Baking soda helps control stink and fungus so it’s a good add-in.
+Baking soda: I like to use baking soda because it’s an odor remover!
+No one likes to talk about stinky feet but let’s be honest: sweating in socks all day doesn’t exactly leave them smelling fresh 😛

-Plus, almost everyone has some in their fridge so that makes it easy?
+Plus, almost everyone has some in their fridge so that makes it easy.

-The herbs in this DIY foot soak are definitely optional and interchangeable.
-I went with dried lavender and chamomile because:
+Fresh herbs: I went with dried lavender and chamomile because:

 • they're calming